-Metacriterion: Autonomy versus Being part of
+Meta criterion: Autonomy versus Being part of

 Brexit is a battle between red/orange and blue/green.
 It’s no great surprise that the leave camp fell apart after the victory.
 They weren’t that together in the first place.
 And many of the responses of the winning politicians were quite red: ‘I don’t think he should lead the country, I am much better suited!’

-Something else we can predict, unfortunately, is that the great environmental issues (global warming, sustainable energy, natural farming) will loose terrain in Britain.
+Something else we can predict, unfortunately, is that the great environmental issues (global warming, sustainable energy, natural farming) will also lose terrain in Britain.
 The blue drive cares about what ought to be done about the environment.
 The green drive cares about what we might find ourselves in together.
 But the orange drive cares only about winning and the red drive cares about power.

 Locus of control

 Rob Wijnberg, a popular Dutch philosopher and journalist, has commented on this too.
 He notes how right wing arguments tend to sound simpler and more powerful than left wing arguments.
 Because the archetypal right wing argument is: ‘This is good for us, let’s do it’.
 Period.
 General, proactive statements.
 While the left wing argument is more like: ‘There is us and then there are all these other people, and we all have our interests and our rights, so let’s find a just and workable balance’.
-More specific, reactive, statements.
+More specific, reactive statements.

-If you don’t like the populists, like me and most of my highly educated, cosmopolitan friends, then how can you make use of this analysis?
-I believe that the voice of reason can be more influential that it has been recently.
-This voice may have a tendency to speak in a reactive, specific, away from, visual manner, but there is no necessity for this.
+If you don’t like the populists, like me and most of my highly educated, cosmopolitan friends, how can you make use of this analysis?
+I believe that the voice of reason can be more influential than it has been recently.
+This voice may have a tendency to speak in a reactive, specific, away from, visual manner, but this is no necessity.
 Reasonable arguments, even though they tend to be more complicated, can be presented in a proactive, general, towards and kinesthetic manner.
-I believe that reasonable politicians should model the populists in their thinking style and their presentation.
+I believe that reasonable politicians should model the populists in their thinking style and their presentation, if not their values.
 And understand that thinking style is not the same as thinking content.
-Blue/green values can be expressed in this format.
+Meta programs are ways to express, handle and present your values.
+Blue/green values can be expressed in this format just as well.